matbesancon/hugo-site/content/post/2018-09-27-year-in-phd.markdown

 the danger is to get the wrong mindset: **think of yourself as a single person carrying a project, not an employee**.

-People often argue that they have a research director, which is their boss.
+People often argue that they have a research director, who is de facto their boss.
 I don't think this is the case, directors choose project proposals and people to carry them out (the order of this choice varies).
 They choose to invest time, effort and money from their structure into this person+project pair,